Causal Inference Collaboratory

 • Plan, conduct, and interpret simulation studies, particularly through the lens of sensitivity to causal assumptions

 Our main goal is to expand our team and bring together researchers interested in causal inference via the Collaboratory!
-Please contact us or attend our sessions to get involved.
+Please contact Lila Basnet to be added to the calendar invites and attend our sessions to get involved.
+Reach out to Emily Roberts with questions.